facebook/rocksdb/docs/_posts/2017-03-02-rocksdb-5-2-1-released.markdown

 ---

 ### Public API Change
 * NewLRUCache() will determine number of shard bits automatically based on capacity, if the user doesn't pass one.
-This also impacts the default block cache when the user doesn't explict provide one.
+This also impacts the default block cache when the user doesn't explicit provide one.
 * Change the default of delayed slowdown value to 16MB/s and further increase the L0 stop condition to 36 files.

 ### New Features